cocoders/event-store/README.md

 Package can be installed using composer `composer require cocoders/event-store` Usage
 =======
-Library provides bunch of interfaces and about 5 concrete implementation for handling domain events.
+Library provides bunch of interfaces and about 5 concrete classes for handling domain events.

+What you need to do in order to setup this event store with your project?
+Follow those 5 steps.

-1. Step 1 - define aggregate
+1. Step 1 - define you aggregate
-In your aggregate you need implement `Cocoders\EventStore\AggregateRoot` insterface (you can use `Cocoders\EventStore\AggregateRootBehavior` trait if tou want).
+In your aggregate you need implement `Cocoders\EventStore\AggregateRoot` interface (you can use `Cocoders\EventStore\AggregateRootBehavior` trait if tou want).
     Example: [Example Domain Invoice Aggregate](tests/ExampleDomain/Invoice.php)

-2. Step 2 - define own events and use it
-You should define new event classes and use those events in you aggregate
+2. Step 2 - define own events and use it in aggregate You should define new event classes and use those events in you aggregate
     * [Example of using events in Invoice](tests/ExampleDomain/Invoice.php)
     * [Example of event class](tests/ExampleDomain/Invoice/Events/InvoiceAdded.php)

-3. Step 3 - implement EventStore
+3. Step 3 - implement own EventStore
 You need to create concrete implementation of `Cocoders\EventStore\EventStore` interface, using your favorite db engine ;)
     Example: [Json File EventStore](tests/ExampleDomain/Infastracture/File/EventStore.php)